contentauth/c2pa-python/docs/intents.md

 ## Intent values in settings

-When configuring the intent settings, the intent is specified as a string or object in the `builder.intent` field, matching the C2PA SDK settings JSON schema:
+When configuring settings, the intent is specified as a string or object in the `builder.intent` field:

 | Intent | Settings value | With digital source type |
 |--------|---------------|--------------------------|